-In addition to the reduced exposures resulting from the innovations in tunnel-excavation methods, TSJV asserts that innovations in hyperbaric medicine and technology improve the safety of decompression from hyperbaric exposures.
-These procedures, however, would deviate from the decompression process that OSHA requires for construction in 29 CFR 1926.803(e)(5) and (f)(1) and the decompression tables in Appendix A of 29 CFR 1926, subpart S. Nevertheless, according to TSJV, their use of decompression protocols incorporating oxygen is more efficient, effective, and safer for tunnel workers than compliance with the decompression tables specified by the existing OSHA standard.
+In addition to the reduced exposures resulting from the innovations in tunnel-excavation methods, McNally asserts that innovations in hyperbaric medicine and technology improve the safety of decompression from hyperbaric exposures.
+These procedures, however, would deviate from the decompression process that OSHA requires for construction in 29 CFR 1926.803(e)(5) and (f)(1) and the decompression tables in Appendix A of 29 CFR 1926, subpart S. Nevertheless, according to McNally, their use of decompression protocols incorporating oxygen is more efficient, effective, and safer for tunnel workers than compliance with the decompression tables specified by the existing OSHA standard.

-TSJV therefore believes its workers will be at least as safe under its proposed alternatives as they would be under OSHA's standard because of the reduction in number of workers and duration of hyperbaric exposures, better application of hyperbaric medicine, and the development of a project-specific HOM, (OSHA-2022-0009-0002) that requires specialized medical support and hyperbaric supervision to provide assistance to a team of specially trained man-lock attendants and hyperbaric or compressed-air workers (CAWs).
+McNally contends that the alternative safety measures included in the application provide McNally's workers with a place of employment that is at least as safe under its proposed alternatives as they would be under OSHA's compressed-air standard for construction.
+McNally also provided OSHA a project-specific HOM, (OSHA-2022-0007-0003) that requires specialized medical support and hyperbaric supervision to provide assistance to a team of specially trained man-lock attendants and hyperbaric or compressed-air workers to support their assertions of equivalency in worker protection.